Migration guide from older MLA versions

 mlar keygen receiver

-Note: if you don’t need signatures for mlar archive creation, specify only the layers you want (e.g. -l encrypt -l compress) and omit the -l sign otherwise it will be present by default.
+Note: if you don’t need signatures for mlar archive creation, use --unsigned otherwise it will try to sign by default and fail if no private key is specified.
 For reading with mlar, If you understand the associated risks, you can skip signature verification using the --skip-signature-verification flag.

 Upgrade your archives